EJFleet/pp5-flour-and-ferment/README.md

   <summary>Steps for forking GitHub Repository</summary>

   1. Navigate to GitHub and log in.
-  2. Once logged in, navigate to this repository using this link [My Cookbook Repository](https://github.com/EJFleet/pp4-my-cookbook-blog).
+  2. Once logged in, navigate to this repository using this link [Flour & Ferment Repository](https://github.com/EJFleet/pp5-flour-and-ferment).
   3. Above the repository file section and to the top, right of the page is the '**Fork**' button, click on this to make a fork of this repository.
   4. You should now have access to a forked copy of this repository in your Github account.